 With over 20 years working in and among independent schools, Amanda understands the unique characteristics and skill-set that will optimize success for school leadership.
 Her smooth transition from teacher/ coach into the Development Office at Friends Academy (Locust Valley, NY) illustrated the foundational power of relationship-building and inspired a further trajectory into Advancement at other schools such as Buckingham, Browne & Nichols and The Wheeler School.
 Furthermore, her experience in founding Girls on the Run in Rhode Island enabled Amanda to apply her successes in education to a broader audience.
 Energized by her work in recruiting board members, stewardship of founding stakeholders, and hiring administrative staff, Amanda enjoyed similar challenges in the academic field as a search consultant at Carney, Sandoe & Associates.

-Amanda is excited to partner with EXPLO Elevate to create a leadership network for current and up-and-coming women independent school leaders.
-The network will consist of small cohorts intentionally designed to provide current and aspiring heads with a collective sense of empowerment, companionship, insight, empathy, and confidence as a result of being in relationship with each other.
+As Founding Director of Excelle, Amanda has applied these insights into a dynamic and useful resource for women.
+Partnering with EXPLO Elevate, Amanda has created a leadership network for current and up-and-coming women independent school leaders.
+The network consists of two dynamic cohorts, intentionally designed to provide current and aspiring heads with a collective sense of empowerment, companionship, insight, empathy, and confidence as a result of being in relationship with each other.
 She believes that participation in a collective of similarly positioned women will provide the personal and professional self-care that women heads desperately need yet are too busy to create.

 Amanda earned her Bachelor of Arts in Psychology from The College of William and Mary where she was a co-captain of both the Division One Lacrosse and Field Hockey teams.
 She also earned a Masters in Education from the Harvard Graduate School of Education.